Enterprise-CMCS/cmcs-eregulations/README.md

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.

-## Update css for admin site
+## Update CSS for admin site

+To change the styling of the admin site, add custom style rules to `solutions/ui/regulations/css/admin/custom_admin.css`.

-To update the css for the admin site, you will need to update the files in the `solutions/ui/regulations/css` directory.
-Once you have made your changes, you will need to run `make local.collectstatic`.
-This will update/create the css files in the `solutions/static-assets/css/admin` directory.
+To see the changes on the admin site, run `make local.collectstatic`.
+This will update/create the CSS files in the `solutions/static-assets/css/admin` directory.

 You will need to restart the local environment to see the changes.
-The Makefile will automatically move those files to the correct location where STATIC_ROOT is defined.
+The Makefile will automatically move those files to the correct location where `STATIC_ROOT` is defined.
 This is the location where Django will look for static files.

 ## Testing eRegs